App

 • Verify that the Monocle Assessment successfully decrypts, indicating it has not been modified.

-• Verify that ip matches the IP address of the form submission request.
+• Verify that ip matches the IP address of the form submission request (note: see the below section for caveats of this approach).

 • Verify that ts is within an acceptable range of the current datetime.
 We suggest ~5 minutes or a time frame commensurate with your use case.